y-chaitanya/email-marketing-automation-portfolio/README.md

 ### What I Built

-A set of production-quality code files demonstrating the technical layer underneath every marketing automation campaign — the SQL that segments the audience, the HTML that constructs the email, and the JSON that documents how CRM API data is structured.
+A set of production quality code files demonstrating the technical layer underneath every marketing automation campaign — the SQL that segments the audience, the HTML that constructs the email, and the JSON that documents how CRM API data is structured.

 ### What I Did